Madministrator/steganography/README.md

  * As a Steganographer, I want to retrieve a .txt file from an image so that I can read it.
    * Weeks: 2
    * Confirmation: Give an image that has gone through steganography with a .txt file to our program.
 The program will find the data hidden in the image and display to the user what it finds.

+### Connor's Log
+* (11-27-2018)
+   * What did I do?
+I started setting up my development environment and completed my confirmations for my tasks
+   * What will I do?
+Complete setting up my development environment and start working on my first task, converting text to binary
+   * Is anything blocking me?
+Nothing is currently blocking me.
+   * What do I believe is the percent chance that we will complete the sprint?
+80%

  ## Evan Vander Hoeven